hseeberger/eventsourced/eventsourced/README.md

 ## Requirements for building the project and examples

-Before building the project and examples, please make sure you have installed the [protobuf](https://github.com/protocolbuffers/protobuf) dependency that is not only needed for the optional byte conversion with prost, but also for eventsourced-nats.
-The only way to get away without `protobuf` is to not use prost and not build eventsourced-nats.
+Before building the project and examples, please make sure you have installed the [protobuf](https://github.com/protocolbuffers/protobuf) dependency, if using the optional byte conversion with prost.

 On macOS `protobuf` can be installed via Homebrew: